nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/install-guide.md

 - Kubernetes version `>=1.16`
 - Helm v3 support in the Kubernetes cluster
 - Existing ingress controller, preferably with a default TLS certificate set (more information available below)
-- An integration with an external load-balancer or MetalLB for bare-metal deployments, so that IPs can be assigned to `LoadBalancer` services.
+- An integration with an external load-balancer or MetalLB for bare-metal deployments, so that IPs can be assigned to `LoadBalancer` services

 ## nmaas Components